umijs/umi/docs/guide/router.md

 ### 404 Routing

-The convention `pages/404.js` is a 404 page and needs to return the React component.
+The convention `pages/404.js` is a 404 page and needs to return a React component.

-such as:
+Example:

 ```js
 export default () => {